gitlabhq/gitlabhq/doc/api/projects.md

 * `public`:
   The project can be accessed without any authentication.

+## Project merge method

+There are currently three options for `merge_method` to choose from:

+* `merge`:
+  A merge commit is created for every merge, and merging is allowed as long as there are no conflicts.

+* `rebase_merge`:
+  A merge commit is created for every merge, but merging is only allowed if fast-forward merge is possible.
+  This way you could make sure that if this merge request would build, after merging to target branch it would also build.

+* `ff`:
+  No merge commits are created and all merges are fast-forwarded, which means that merging is only allowed if the branch could be fast-forwarded.

 ## List all projects

 Get a list of all visible projects across GitLab for the authenticated user.